Generation of continuous-variable cluster states of cylindrically polarized modes

 Here, the first (last) two columns denote the beams with a $\mathrm{TEM}_{10}$ ($\mathrm{TEM}_{01}$) spatial profile, while the odd (even) number channels correspond to horizontal (vertical) polarization.
 The superscripts $A$ and $R$ represent the case for the radial or azimuthal input mode in scheme 1, respectively.
 The parameter $z$ quantifies the amount of squeezing of the input modes.
 It is related to the input squeezing in Eq.~(\ref{eq:Squeezer}) as $ z = (\langle \hat q \hat p_\mathrm{in} \rangle -i \langle \hat q^2_\mathrm{in} \rangle + \frac{i}{2} )/4 \langle \hat q^2_\mathrm{in} \rangle$, with $\langle \hat q^2_\mathrm{in} \rangle$ and $\langle\hat q \hat p_\mathrm{in} \rangle$ being the (co-)variances of the input mode.
 For a squeezed input state, these two quantities are given by

 Here $r$ is the degree of squeezing and $\theta$ the squeezing angle.
 The adjacency matrices clearly show that quantum correlations between the different modes exist and that the output states form a cluster.
 Especially intruiging is the form of the cluster's graph, showing which modes are directly entangled to each other.
 The topological structure of these states are displayed in Fig.~\ref{fig:Structure}.
 The cluster state obtained from scheme 1 has the unique feature that all modes are directly linked to each other, corresponding to a so-called fully connected graph.
 In the case of an azimuthally polarized input beam, it is even \textit{fully symmetric} under permutation of its output modes.
-To our knowledge, an experimental generation of a fully symmetric and connected, optical cluster state has not been achieved yet, and we will discuss below our proof-of-principle experiment for this.
 The cluster state from scheme 2 displays a box-like structure.
-Cluster states with this graph topology have already proven their importance for quantum teleportation protocols, both experimentally and theoretically \cite{vanLoock2007,Yukawa2008}.
+Cluster states with this graph topology have already proven their importance for quantum teleportation protocols, both experimentally and theoretically \cite{van-loock-building-2007,yukawa-experimental-2008}.

-Our cluster-state generation schemes are distinct from other schemes through the simplicity of their implementation.
-The cylindrically polarized modes, which form the backbone of the setups, can be manipulated by polarization optics and need only very few interferences; as opposed to the standard linear-optics cluster schemes, where complicated interferometry is always sensitive to losses and reduces the stability of the implementation.
+Our cluster-state generation schemes are distinct from other schemes through the inclusion of the polarization degree of freedom.
+The cylindrically polarized modes, which form the backbone of the setups, can be manipulated by polarization optics and need only very few interferences.
+Moreover, the extra polarization degree combined with the spatial degree of freedom constitutes an interesting new information encoding for quantum information processing.